meldurson/AllTameable/README.md

 * Added Tier 3 taming food
 * Fixed issue with specific offspring not getting changed back to default
 * Made default tamelist taming values closer to vanilla (mostly with growup time)
-* Can now specify child offsping using specificOffspring and will not make a mini version of it
+* Can now specify child offspring using specificOffspring and will not make a mini version of it
 * Made compatible with Hildir Update
 * Split mutation chances into three separate chances
 * Added ability to specify group in config so tamed and wild of different prefabs won't attack eachother